-The purpose of the proposed alternative is to add stability to Clearwater Creek / JD 3 by reducing velocities and attenuating peak flows, where practicable.
-Based on the preliminary assessment of the site, we recommend including alternatives for re-meander of the straightened channel downstream of Main St. (0+00 to 14+00), constructing a two-stage ditch (or partial two-stage ditch) between 20th Ave and I-35E (50+00 to 76+00), and repairing the ditch in the middle section between 20th Ave and Main St. (16+00 to 49+00).
-As part of this work, it will be necessary to clear out trees within the JD 3 right-of-way and armor banks that have been eroding.
-The analysis has shown that this combination of the alternatives will reduce velocities and peak flows throughout the project corridor and increase stability, thereby reducing erosion and sediment delivery in the ditch and decreasing the frequency of required future maintenance.
+The purpose of the proposed public drainage system management practices is to add stability to Clearwater Creek / JD 3 by reducing velocities and attenuating peak flows, where practicable.
+This will reduce the long-term cost of maintaining the drainage system, increase the predictability of flows, protect commercial and residential property along the ditch banks, and reduce sediment and nutrient delivery downstream.
+Based on the feasibility assessment of the site, we recommend proceeding with preliminary design of restoration components including re-meander of the straightened channel downstream of Main St. (0+00 to 14+00), repairing/armoring the ditch in the middle section between 20th Ave and Main St. (16+00 to 49+00), and constructing a two-stage ditch (or partial two-stage ditch) between 20th Ave and I-35E (50+00 to 76+00).